mskorkowski/leptos-forge/README.md

 ## Contributing

 Create an issue where you will describe what and why would you like to change.
 We will iron it out together.
 All PR are welcome.

+### Why Leptos Forge uses custom components

+Leptos Forge is using internally the components defined in the `libs/ui_components` crate.
+We've created these components so you can use them in the code related to your stories.
+This way Leptos Forge doesn't depend on any particular UI library, so you can use whatever you like without worrying about compatibility issues.